matthew-burley/MMM-SnowDay/README.md

 ## Acknowledgements

 This project is based on the MMM-Template by [Dennis Rosenbaum](https://github.com/Dennis-Rosenbaum/MMM-Template).
-Honestly Daniel made it so easy to create a module; it's scary.
+Honestly Dennis made it so easy to create a module; it's scary.
 Thanks a million.
 The original project is licensed under the MIT License.